Jaaz7/home-cooked-harmony/README.md

   - ### Cloudinary
     <details><summary>Click here to expand</summary>
     ‎1.
-Create account and you'll find your API key in your Cloudinary dashboard at Cloudinary Dashboard.</details>
+Create account and you'll find your API key in your Cloudinary dashboard at Cloudinary Dashboard.
     <br><br>
     ‎2.
-Copy the API environment variable but take out the start "CLOUDINARY_URL".
+Copy the API environment variable but take out the start "CLOUDINARY_URL".</details>
   - ### Deploying to Heroku
     <details><summary>Click here to expand</summary>
     ‎1.
 Log in to Heroku or create a new account.